UcheEke/GreetrJS/README.md

+# Greetr.js

+Based on work on the Udemy course: _"Javascript: Understanding the weird parts"_ with Anthony Alicea

-### Greetr.js
+### Overview

-This is a simple Javascript framework that attempts to do the following:
+This is a simple Javascript framework that has to fulfil the following requirements:

-When given a first name, last name and an optional language parameter, it generates both formal and informal greetings
+- When given a first name, last name and an optional language parameter, it generates both formal and informal greetings

-Based on work on the Udemy course: "Javascript: Understanding the weird parts" with Anthony Alicea
+- Supports both English and Spanish languages initially
+- It should be a reusable library/framework
+- Has an easy to type 'G$()' structure
+- Support jQuery